Yordan Alvarez Player Props: Astros vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is 11th in MLB with a collective 9.1 strikeouts per nine innings.
+- The pitching staff for the Braves has a collective nine K/9, which ranks 12th in the league.

-- The Braves' 3.37 team ERA ranks seventh among all MLB pitching staffs.
+- The Braves have the sixth-ranked team ERA across all league pitching staffs (3.40).

-- Braves pitchers combine to surrender 13 home runs (0.7 per game), the second-fewest in the league.
+- The Braves give up the third-fewest home runs in baseball (15 total, 0.7 per game).

-- Wright (0-0) pitches for the Braves to make his third start of the season.
+- The Braves will look to Fried (1-0) in his third start this season.

-- His most recent appearance was out of the bullpen on Tuesday when the righty tossed 2/3 innings against the San Diego Padres while giving up hits.
+- The left-hander last appeared on Tuesday against the San Diego Padres, when he went five scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.